Candid (organization)

 Candid is an information service specializing in reporting on U.S. nonprofit companies.
 In 2016, its database provided information on 2.5 million organizations.
 It is the product of the February 2019 merger of GuideStar with Foundation Center.

-It maintains comprehensive databases on grantmakers and their grants; issues a wide variety of print, electronic, and online information resources; conducts and publishes research on trends in foundation growth, giving, and practice; and offers education and training programs.
+The organization maintains comprehensive databases on grantmakers and their grants; issues a wide variety of print, electronic, and online information resources; conducts and publishes research on trends in foundation growth, giving, and practice; and offers education and training programs.